canonical/vault-rock/README.md

 # vault-rock

-A ROCK image for Vault.
+A distroless ROCK image for Vault.

 ## Usage